HEIG-VD-WEB/web-course/docs/courses/javascript/index.md

 let re = /([A-Z]{2})\.?([0-9]{1,6})/;
 let [_, canton, number] = plate.match(re);
 ```

+- Example of a regular expression that extracts a list of Swiss registration plates from a free text.

 ```js
 // Text containing swiss license plates let text = getText()